Seeing to Come Together: Inspired by Kiley Bense’s “How Learning to Draw can Help a Writer to See”

 When we view art…we are climbing beneath the layers, into the skin, of our diverse human experience

-Sometimes the world of art seems removed, full of open and empty rooms with quiet work waiting on walls.
-Sometimes the world of art seems harsh, fast and reactive with no time to process.
-Sometimes art seems biased, trapped in the money and past of its origins.
+Sometimes, the art world seems removed, full of open and empty rooms with quiet work waiting on walls.
+Sometimes, the art world seems harsh, fast, and reactive, with no time to process.
+Sometimes, the art world seems biased, trapped in money, and haunted by its origins.

-In these instances, the question “Is art important?” seems a necessary one.
-In these instances lies the answer: yes.
-Art, in all its forms, in all its times, embodies the nature of humans as we relate to each other and how these relations make up these cultures we call home.
+In these instances, the question “Is art important?” seems necessary.
+In these instances, the answer is “Yes.”
+Art, in all its forms in all its times, embodies humans as we relate to each other and how these relations make up the cultures we call home.

-When we interact with art, we exist, for a moment, within layers of the time and self, of imagination and creation, of corruption and kindness that have influenced the artist and viewers alike.
-Art is a conduit through which we capture and preserve our imaginations and observations, experiences and stories.
+When we interact with art, we exist, for a moment, within layers of the time and self, of imagination and creation, of corruption and kindness that have influenced artists and viewers alike.
+Art is a conduit through which we capture and preserve our imaginations, observations, experiences, and stories.

-While observing art, we can step inside each other’s stories: climb into the skin of someone else, climb beneath the layers of another world.
-Perhaps this is empathy, that process of “vicariously experiencing the feelings, thoughts, and experience” of another person.
+While observing art, we can step inside each other’s stories–climb into someone else’s skin beneath the layers of another world.
+Perhaps this is empathy, the process of “vicariously experiencing the feelings, thoughts, and experience” of another person.

-In the space within art and empathy our feelings are called to action as we find the connection commonality has to offer.
-Whether the feelings are those of comfort or unsettlement or something in between, through these emotions and through art we may find a kind of compassion.
-Soon the passive act of observation becomes one of action, the act of seeing.
+The space within art and empathy calls our feelings to action.
+Whether the feelings are comfort or unsettlement or something in between, through these emotions and art, very human feelings bubble up.
+Soon, the passive act of observation becomes one of action: the act of seeing.

 Really seeing art, similar to really seeing and experiencing our lives, is a process of noticing details: the fleeting, sometimes unnoticeable moments, as they accumulate, make up our lives.
 Similarly, skillful art can translate vast things into small details, details that express a story or history in a single gaze or touch of shadow.